ElPioterro/stock-market-project/README.md

 - [ ] Get random refreshrate of bots' actions
 - [ ] Clean code for buyActions and sellActions in Bot Class
 - [ ] If bot can't buy it needs to sell
+- [ ] Change from Bankrupt message to Delisted or Private - it doesn't have to bankrupt
 - [ ] OPTIONAL: Add some cool font
 - [ ] OPTIONAL: fix displaying bug ![image](screenshot1.png)